 So this post is about sharing with you how I got about preparing for one of the high altitude hikes I experienced in Nepal called the Mohare Danda hike, and making sure you have all the risks covered with the right insurance as well.

-Back to the Mountains
+Up to the Mountains

 In this modern working world, most people lead a fast-paced lifestyle filled with deadlines and very little time to relax.
 It is little wonder that stress has become the leading contributor to chronic illness.